maciejg-git/litewind-alpine-documentation/documentation/notify.md

 <script defer src="https://cdn.jsdelivr.net/npm/litewind-alpine@0.x.x/components/notify/dist/cdn.min.js"></script>
 ```

-This component is simply a container for the notifications.
-With the container on the page you can display new notifications with the `show-notify` event.
+This component is simply a container for notifications.
+With the container on the page, you can display new notifications by dispatching the `show-notify` event.

 The data for the component is provided by the `notify` function in the `x-data` directive and the props in the `data-*` attributes.